Creston-Kenilworth Neighborhood Guide

 Your Guide to Portland’s Distinctive Districts & Metro Area

-At Campbell Salgado Real Estate Group, Creston-Kenilworth holds a special place in our hearts—it’s where we bought our very first home and made it our community for over a decade before moving to Sellwood.
+At Campbell Salgado Real Estate Group, Creston-Kenilworth holds a particular place for us.
+It's where we bought our first home and put down roots for over a decade before eventually moving to Sellwood.

 Kim Campbell & Francisco Salgado